jmyers7/book/_sources/chapters/models.md

 This is the manifestation in terms of random vectors and variables of the approximate linear relationship {eq}`approx-linear-eqn` described at the beginning of this section.

-In our definition of a linear regression model, the random vector $\bX$ and random variable $Y$ are observed, which means that we have a dataset
+Suppose we are given a dataset

 $$
 (\bx^{(1)}, y^{(1)}), (\bx^{(2)},y^{(2)}),\ldots, (\bx^{(m)},y^{(m)}) \in \bbr^{1\times n} \times \bbr.